shaunxcode/coffee-subscript/README.md

 would compile a script peppered with DSL chunks.

+To specify a custom DSL handler use the -d or --dsl command line option:

+    coffee-subscript -d jsedn path/to/script.coffee

+would compile a script using jsedn as the DSL compiler.

 # How it works

 CoffeeSubscript is a preprocessor.
 Actual compilation of CoffeeScript code is